anishrana2001/Kubernetes/23 Probs/liveness-probs.md

 ```

 ## Use the "-w" (watch) option to see the progress of this pod.
 Actually, we are going to stop the nginx service and will observe the behaviour of this pod.
 It should restart the pod again.
-## Now, open the 2nd terminal and login in this pod.
+## Now, open the 2nd terminal and login into this pod.
 ```
 kubectl exec -it liveness-http -- /bin/bash
 ```